 Enjoy some of the top new movies on the big screen while enjoying the warm night air on a cozy blanket for two.
 Though Stardust is a 45-minute drive outside Nashville, the extra car time just allows more opportunity to get to know your date on the way there and then discuss the merits of the movie on the way home.
 Stardust Drive-In is open March through November, with movies starting at dusk, and entry is $8 per person.
 (SB Tip: If you don’t have time to drive to the Stardust, the Belcourt is another Nashville favorite for seeing movies.
 With a mix of box office hits, documentaries, classics and foreign films, the Belcourt is great for date night.)

-A Music City favorite, the Nashville Shakespeare Festival performs in Centennial Park from mid-August to mid-September.
-This year, the group performs Shakespeare’s “Comedy of Errors” and “Macbeth.”
-The Thursday through Sunday performances start at 7:30 p.m., but we recommend arriving early to ensure a good seat and enjoy the Talking Shakespeare guest speaker, as well as the pre-show musical entertainment.
-Shakespeare in the Park suggests a donation of $10 per person for entry, an incredibly reasonable price for the talent you will get to see firsthand.
-For an elevated experience, try out the Royal & Noble package, which starts at $50 is available for those interested in premier seating and boxed dinner.
+A Music City favorite, the Nashville Shakespeare Festival performs at ONEC1TY from mid-August to mid-September.
+This year, the group performs Shakespeare’s “What You Will (Twelfth Night)”.
+The Thursday through Sunday performances start at 7 p.m., but we recommend arriving early to ensure a good seat, enjoy bites from vendors and see the Talking Shakespeare guest speaker, as well as the pre-show musical entertainment.
+Summer Shakespeare suggests a donation of $10 per person for entry, an incredibly reasonable price for the talent you will get to see firsthand.
+For an elevated experience, try out the Royal & Noble package, which starts at $75 is available for those interested in premier parking, reserved seating and dinner from Pastaria.

 The Nashville Sounds

-Mark your calendar now because the Nashville Sounds’ season gets into full swing each spring.
-If you have yet to make it to the new First Tennessee Park to check out a game, consider date night the perfect opportunity to go.
-Tickets start at $9 for grass seating on the berm.
+Mark your calendar now because the Nashville Sounds’ season kicks off in April!
+If you have yet to make it to First Tennessee Park to check out a game, consider date night the perfect opportunity to go.
+Tickets start at $10 for grass seating on the berm.
 Pack a blanket and enjoy America’s favorite pastime alongside your date.
 Peanuts, Cracker Jack and cold beer not included, but strongly recommended.